-Back to Conten its Page Back to Contents Page Marketing with Entrepreneuri al Skills SQA & Edinburgh College Units S5 & S6 PUPILS This course will provide learners with a vocationally relevant introduction to Marketing and Entrepreneurial Skills to enable progression to further study.
+Back to Contents Page Back to Contents Page Marketing with Entrepreneurial Skills 5 SQA & Edinburgh College Units S5 & S6 PUPILS This course will provide learners with a vocationally relevant introduction to Marketing and Entrepreneurial Skills to enable progression to further study.
 The course is designed to provide learners with an understanding of the concepts of the marketing mix, the impact of digital marketing developments and the importance of marketing strategies in order to identify and maintain the success of an entrepreneurial business venture.
-Learners will gain knowledge and skills in the following: Market Research Target Markets Digital Developments Alternative Marketing Strategies Marketing Skills for the Entrepreneur Customer Service Skills for the Entrepreneur Creating a Business Plan Planning a Social Media Campaign Relevant qualifications at SCQF level 5 along with completion of a personal statement highlighting suitability for the course.
-Applicant's experience, life skills and potential ability will also be taken into account.
-HND Year 1 Marketing Communications , HNC Business with marketing subject to entry requirements.
-Tuesday and Thursday afternoons 1 Year Milton Road Campus
+Learners will gain knowledge and skills in the following: Market Research Target Markets Digital Developments Alternative Marketing Strategies Digital Marketing Introduction Critical & Creative Thinking Skills Digital Marketing Entrepreneurs hip Entrepreneuria I Practical Skills Relevant qualifications at SCQF level 5 English Business Management Modern Studies History Or another written based relevant subject.
+Along with completion of a personal statement highlighting suitability for the course.
+Applicant's experience, life skills and potential ability will also be taken into account HND Year 1 Marketing Communicat ions , HNC Business with marketing subject to entry requirement s.
+Tuesday and Thursday afternoons 1 Year Sighthill Campus

-Back to Conten 1 1 1 Back to Contents Page NPA Criminology 6 National Progression Award This National Progression Award (NPA) allows pupils to study criminology, including the complex nature of crime and the problems of measuring crime.
+Dack to Contents I 0 - 0 00 01 011 0 10101 l = 0 Dack to Contents Fage NPA Criminology (Legal) 6 National Progression Award This National Progression Award (NPA) allows pupils to study criminology, including the complex nature of crime and the problems of measuring crime.
 Learners will develop an understanding of the criminal justice system and gain insight into the way crime and justice operates Pupils will also develop transferable skills and an open an evaluative approach to study.
-Criminology: Nature and Extent of Crime Crime in Society Criminology: Crime Control Strategies relevant qualifications at SCQF level 5 NC Social Sciences, Legal Services or Police Studies Applicant's s experience, life skills and potential ability will aslo be taken into account Acceptance onto the course will be based on individual ability.
+Crime in Society Crime Control Strategies Criminology: the nature and extent of crime Meta Skills Relevant qualifications at SCQF level 5 English, Business Management Modern Studies History Or another written based relevant subject. • NC Social Sciences, Legal Services or Police Studies Applicant's s experience, life skills and potential ability will aslo be taken into account Acceptance onto the course will be based on individual ability.
 A completed personal statement must be submitted as part of the application process.
 Interested applicants may be required to participate in a course information event as part of the application process.
-PDA Criminology Level 7 (SCP) HNC legal services Tuesday and Thursday afternoons 1 year Sighthill Campus Requires self-directed study NPA Legal Services 6 National Progression Award S4 PUPILS This course will provide pupils with an introduction to the Scottish Legal System and has been developed with the purpose of providing candidates with the basic legal skills and knowledge required to broaden their understanding of law and society and enhance future study or career prospects.
+HNC legal services Tuesday and Thursday afternoons 1 year Sighthill Campus Requires self-directed study NPA Legal Services 6 National Progression Award S4 PUPILS This course will provide pupils with an introduction to the Scottish Legal System and has been developed with the purpose of providing candidates with the basic legal skills and knowledge required to broaden their understanding of law and society and enhance future study or career prospects.
 Pupils will be introduced to a range of subjects within the legal sector and on completion will develop the skills and knowledge required to progress HNC Police studies.
-Scots Law An introduction Crime in Society Introduction to Police studies Applicants should be working towards National 5 qualifications and will be required to submit a personal statement highlighting suitability for the course as part of the application process.
+Crime in Society Scots Law: An Introduction Meta Skills Applicants should be working towards National 5 qualifications and will be required to submit a personal statement highlighting suitability for the course as part of the application process.
 HNC Police Studies (SCP) HND legal services Full Time Course Tuesday and Thursday afternoons 1 year Sighthill Campus This course comprises 3 SQA units which will augment CV and college applications.